Arkansas Plumbing License: How to Become a Plumber in Arkansas

 No, Arkansas does not have any reciprocity agreements with any other states at this time.
 Plumbers from other states can apply on an individual basis with the State Committee of Plumbing Examiners.

 Journeyman plumbers from out-of-state will use the same form as those applying from in-state.
-Page 3 of the application allows you to list your previous licensing and what agency can verify your work history in your previous state.
+You must list your previous licensing and what agency can verify your work history in your previous state.

 Master plumbers from out-of-state will use the same form as those applying from in-state.
-Page 3 of that application allows you to list your previous licensing and what agency can verify your work history in your previous state.
+You must list your previous licensing and what agency can verify your work history in your previous state.

 Other certifications can help you demonstrate your proficiency to potential employers and clients.
 National Inspection Testing and Certification (NITC), International Association of Plumbing and Mechanical Officials (ASSE Certifications), and other professional certifications are not required but may make you a more attractive hire to prospective employers or can increase your marketability to customers.